wsweet/F1-stats-replay/README.md

 # F1 Stats Replay CLI

-A command-line tool written in Python for "replaying" F1 race data.
-This project fetches and processes raw data from the FastF1 API to provide a real-time, terminal-based view of a race.
+A hobby project to build a command-line tool for "replaying" F1 race data.
+This project uses Python to fetch and process raw data from the FastF1 API to provide a real-time, terminal-based view of a race.
+This is half built by me, and half AI (Gemini).

 ## Features